twidi/streamdeckfs/README.md

 - for each deck, run without passing any serials and passing the serial config directory `BASE_DIRECTORY/YOUR_SERIAL_NUMBER_1`
 - for each deck, run with passing its serial and passing the global or the serial config directory, i.e., `BASE_DIRECTORY` or `BASE_DIRECTORY/YOUR_SERIAL_NUMBER_1`

-Note that `streamdeckify` can be launched before the StreamDecks being plugged or their configuration directory being ready.
+Note that `streamdeckfs` can be launched before the StreamDecks being plugged or their configuration directory being ready.
 It will patiently wait for everything to be ok for a StreamDeck to be rendered.
 And if theses directory become unavailable later, or if the StreamDecks are unplugged, it will stop rendering them and wait for them to be ready again.

 # Configuration